 There are a handful of spices that are classic to the smokers spice cupboard.

 Smokers Spice Cupboard

 - Paprika (regular and smoked)

 Commercially made rubs and seasoning blends are always a good option.
 Especially when you are starting out in the world of backyard smoking.
 Why not take advantage of the expertise of folks who have already mastered the art of blending spices.
 This is mostly trial and error until you find some that you like.
-Here are a couple that I have discovered over the years.
+Here is a couple that I have discovered over the years.
 You will discover your own favorites on your journey.